 I'm sure that plenty of my customers will tell you about the "slap and twitch" method of fishing these flies that I always mention.
 It's pretty simple...slap 'em on the water and give them some life, unless you are fishing in faster moving water, in which case just let the river do the work..

 If you prefer fishing smaller dry flies, I'd suggest PMD's.
-Adams, Sparkle Caddis (be sure to give this fly little strips back in after the full swing), Mahogany Duns, Royal Wolfs and Royal Coachman's and Renegades.
+Adams, Sparkle Caddis (be sure to give this fly little strips back in after the full swing) and emergers, espcially olive ones, Mahogany Duns, Royal Wolfs and Royal Coachman's and Renegades.
 I rarely fish nymphs in the summer, but if I were to suggest fishing a dropper I'd say to go with a Flashback Pheasant Tail or Purple Prince Nymph.
 If you want a better idea of what specific fly to use, well you'll just have to drop by the store.

 .I also always fish sculpin and/or streamer patterns after I've gone up a section fishing dries.
 I tend to catch the bigger, pickier fish this way.
 I fish sculpins on the bottom.
 I'll sometimes cast almost directly upstream and give the fly a chance to drop to the bottom and then I mend just enough line to keep the sculpin bouncing along the bottom.
 9 times out of 10 I get my hits when the fly goes into the swing and occasionally.
 I'll get one when I'm stripping the fly back in, although I rarely strip a sculpin.

 I fish streamers with a stripping method, how fast I retrieve is based on what works.
 Sometimes a slow retrieve works better, although this is usually truer earlier in the summer.
-At this time of the year I find that a faster retrieve tends top work better.
+Later in the summer I find that a faster retrieve tends top work better.
 Color, size and style of streamer can change depending on the day so you are better off coming into the store for a better idea of what streamer is working.

 Gear guys should stick with smaller Rapalas and whatever spinner floats your boat.
-Color does matter from time to time, but right now...not so much.
+Color and size does matter from time to time..

 Good luck folks!
 And stop by the store if you need any advice or have any questions.